jamshop/eleventy-plugin-mdx/README.md

 - Import local modules from javascript and MDX files.
 - Import and export data from MDX.
-- Import from installed packages.
+- Import components from libraries.

-I've been meaning to write some test for all this and more - it's past time for that.
-BTW, pull requests are most welcome.
+I've been meaning to write some test for all this and more - BTW, pull requests are most welcome.

 ## Static rendering vs Hydration

 For the most part you will be able to just use MDX and have it render on the server without a single care.
 This is the happy path and will yield the best results for your users too.
 I strongly recommend staying on the happy path.

 Then there is hydration.
 A statically rendered React application won't be interactive in the way a client-side application is.
 When we render it to HTML it becomes dehydrated, we loose all the juicy JavaScript events and fluid statefulness.
-To 'hydrate' it on the client we inject fresh data and our application comes back to life.
+To 'hydrate' it on the client we need to inject fresh data so that our application comes back to life.

-This is complicated because the state that we gave the application on the server had access to all the rich 11ty data that we don't have on the client.
+This is complicated because on the server we have access to everything that 11ty knows about.
+This often called the 'context' and it includes all 11ty data about posts pages etc... we don't have on the client.

 That's why, **for each mdx page you want to hydrate, you need to export a serializeEleventyProps function**.
-This function is required so that 11ty knows how to serialise the props you need to the page.
+This function is required so that 11ty knows how to serialise the props you need on the page.

 For example on this page the server knows the `count` and `title` value from front-matter.
-But since we want the `<Counter />` component to be interactive, we need the `serializeEleventyProps` function to tell the client how to serialize these values.
+But since we want the `<Counter />` component to be interactive, we need to use the `serializeEleventyProps` function to tell the client how to serialize these values.

 ```js
 ---